 Now, I will say that the website does say to order them according to your actual size.
 However, a lot of people swear by ordering these a size up, so I stuck with reviewers.

-My initial thought of the Proof period panties are that the material is like the Modibodi Seamless pair, which was a bit silkier.
+My initial thought of the Proof period panties is that the material is like the Modibodi Seamless pair, which was a bit silkier.
 However, I did not like the width of the middle.
 It is too narrow for my preference, especially when on my period.

-We will see what my sister has to say about it in her review, as she her initial opinion seems to be that she really likes them.
+We will see what my sister has to say about it in her review, as her initial opinion seems to be that she really likes them.